Speekz/circle_frontend_client/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+If you have the server running, please make sure it runs on the port 8080, if not, create a new `.env.local` following the `.env.example`

 ## Objectives

 - Create a dashboard to see the latest 25 payments / transactions